Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2018

 1) Do believers gather in Heaven when they die, or will they not gather until Christ comes?
 Not until Christ comes to get them.
 John

-cannot follow now; but you will follow later.
+you cannot follow now; but you will follow later."
 When they die, they simply sleep until the resurrection.

 2) At what point in time will a Christian live in Christ's presence?
-Not when he dies, but on the third day, which is any time now.
-Hosea
+Not when he dies, but on the third day, which begins very, very soon.

 3) At what point are dead Christians made alive?
-Not at death, but when He comes to get them, just prior to the upcoming tribulation
+Not at death, but when He comes to get them, at the start of the day of the Lord, the

-alive.
-But each in his own turn: Christ, the firstfruits; then, when He comes, those who belong to Him.
+Christ all will be made alive.
+But each in his own turn: Christ, the firstfruits; then, when He comes, those who belong to Him."

 4) Did Jesus and the second thief ascend to the Father the day they died?
 No. Several days later, Jesus told Mary Magdalene in John

 20:17: "I have not yet ascended to the Father."
 Unfortunately, many versions of the Bible have mistranslated Jesus' statements to the

 thief.
 Many older versions do not include this mistranslation.

 5) Are sleep and permanent death the same thing?
 Not at all.
 Referring to the little girl, Jesus said in Luke 8:52-55: "Stop wailing.
 The